Castle Sinister

-Castle Sinister was a 1932 British horror film produced, written and directed by Widgey R. Newman.
-Very little is known of either the film or the director, although available information suggests Newman to have been something of a maverick in the British film industry of the time.
-Castle Sinister is classed as a lost film.
+Castle Sinister is a lost 1932 British horror film produced, written and directed by Widgey R. Newman and starring Haddon Mason and Eric Adeney.
+It was produced by Delta Pictures and distributed by Filmophone.

+Preservation status

+The British Film Institute has classed Castle Sinister as a lost film.
+Its National Archive holds no ephemera, stills or film or video materials.

 Overview

-The film was apparently set in a lonely mansion in Devon, and was marketed with the tagline "Mad doctor tries to put girl's brain into apeman's head!"

-A brief synopsis in the cinema magazine The Bioscope (6 April 1932) offers a plot outline: "The story of a young man's adventures in a large country mansion with a scientist who is engaged in forwarding his theory that rejuvenation by the transfer of certain glands is more than a possibility.
-A girl is, of course, involved to supply the necessary love interest, and a misshapen creature, victim of the scientist, supplies the thrills."
-It also mentions "a constantly howling wind and a generous sprinkling of skulls and skeletons".
+The Bioscope (April 1932) outlined the plot as follows: The story tells of a young man's adventures in a large country mansion with a scientist who is engaged in forwarding his theory that rejuvenation by the transfer of certain glands is more than a possibility.
+A girl is, of course, involved to supply the necessary love interest, and a misshapen creature, victim of the scientist, supplies the thrills.